Limech/packer-templates/README.md

 |  pv.01   | Linux LVM |   40GB    |  sda3    |

 * vg_root
-  * audit   1GB
+  * audit   1GB  /var/log/audit
-  * home   25GB
+  * home   25GB  /home
-  * log     1GB
+  * log     1GB  /var/log
-  * root   10GB
+  * root   10GB  /
-  * tmp   512MB
+  * tmp   512MB  /tmp
-  * var   512MB
+  * var    10GB  /var

 ### Virtual Machine Details
 Virtual Machines are created with 512MB of RAM, no floppy, audio or USB controllers.
-They have 1 CPU and 40GB virtual hard drive.
+They have 1 CPU and 40GB SATA virtual hard drive.
 VirtualBox VMs are of type OVF with VMDK virtual drives.
+Gnome desktop, ClamAV, Puppet, CIS-CAT and Firefox are installed by default.

 ### Known issues

+### CentOS 7.0 X11 issue
+For some reason, CentOS 7.0 on VirtualBox comes up with black screen when graphical desktop is enabled.
+Therefore, this image is set to use the console.
+To get the desktop, login and do `sudo startx`.

 #### Drive size
 The selected drive sizes might not be the same as what you want them to be.
 If you want to resize the drive to make it **larger**, you can do the following: